2022 Data Collection Results

 (Note that this table and post may be updated between August 15th and September 1st, 2022 to reflect program updates.)

-*Thanks to Ricardo Rodriguez for his work collecting data, managing the website/database, and solving any technical problems this year.
+*Thanks to Ricardo Rodriguez for his work collecting data (and to the Center for the Humanities at UC Merced for funding that work), managing the website/database, and solving any technical problems this year.
 Thanks also to Joshua Clingo for his work redeveloping the website and database in the spring, building on earlier work by Angelo Kyrilov, Armaan Kapoor, and Karna Errande.

 You can link to this post here: https://apda.ghost.io/2022-data-collection-results/